Enabling preventive healthcare

 PromarkerD allows patients and healthcare providers to implement preventative measures before kidney damage occurs.
 Patients with elevated PromarkerD risk scores may benefit from a personalised management and/or intervention plan.
 Depending on the patient risk score, this may include optimisation of lifestyle factors, review of glycaemic targets and management, review of non-glycaemic risk factors and their management including blood pressure and lipids, avoidance of potentially nephrotoxic drugs, and utilisation of therapeutic drugs with evidence of renoprotection.

-PromarkerD is a prognostic blood test for diabetic kidney disease based on the measurement of three novel plasma protein biomarkers (ApoA4, CD5L and IGFBP3) using a standard immunoassay (ELISA) platform.
-The biomarker concentrations are combined with 3 clinical factors (age, HDL-cholesterol and eGFR) measured at the time of the test.
+PromarkerD is a prognostic blood test for diabetic kidney disease based on the measurement of novel plasma protein biomarkers using a standard immunoassay (ELISA) platform.
+The biomarker concentrations are combined with clinical factors.
 The combined raw data is submitted to the PromarkerD Hub, and a test report with the patient risk score (0-100) and risk category (low-, moderate-, or high-risk) is generated.
 This risk prediction is concerned with the trajectory of the patientsʼ eGFR over 4 years.
 A rapidly declining eGFR is one of the strongest indicators of significant renal problems and the progression of diabetic kidney disease.

 Yes, regular kidney function tests, such as eGFR and uACR, are still important even if your patients use PromarkerD.
 PromarkerD is a powerful tool for predicting future kidney disease risk, which complements standard kidney function monitoring.
 Regular tests help track current kidney health, while PromarkerD provides insights into potential future decline, allowing for more proactive and personalised management of kidney health.